Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter – ADLX65YCC2A.

 The Type-C port is tested by EBD via the Legendary PD detector.

-Under the voltage of 5V, the max output current is 3,4A, and the power rate is 16.4W, which exceeds its standard current and power rate.
+Under 5V, the max output current is 3.4A, and the power rate is 16.4W, which exceeds its standard current and power rate.
 The voltage is slightly lower, affected by cable length.

-Under the voltage of 9V, the max current is 3.31A, and the power rate is 28.8W, exceeding the standard current and power rate.
+Under the 9V voltage, the max current is 3.31A, and the power rate is 28.8W, exceeding the standard current and power rate.

-Under the voltage of 15V, the max output current is 3.31A, and the power rate is 28.8W, which exceeds not only the standard current and power but also the measurement range of EBD 35W.
+Under 15V, the max output current is 3.31A, and the power rate is 28.8W, which exceeds not only the standard current and power but also the measurement range of EBD 35W.

 Teardown

 The adapter has a thick shell.
 To begin with, we use a metal bar to remove the shell.
-Two bars get curved because they touch the metal shield.
-In such a case, we have no choice but to use an electric grinder.
+Two bars get curved because they touch the metal shield, so we have no choice but to use an electric grinder.

 The metal shield gets damaged by the bar.